SUBstylee/javascriptProjects/README.md

 - [Project 7: Animated Landing Page](./0007animatedLandingPage/index.html)

-  A simple landing page with animations.
+  A simple landing page with animations, and Tailwind CSS.

   ### More projects will be added soon